SarielMa/PVBERT/README.md

-# PPCInsight
+# Patient voice Miner

-This repository contains the official implementation of **PPCInsight**, a system proposed in our paper for structured information extraction from electronic patient-provider communication (EPPC) messages.
+This repository contains the official implementation of **Patient voice Miner**, a system proposed in our paper for structured information extraction from electronic patient-provider communication (EPPC) messages.
 The method combines a domain-specific BERT model (`PPCBERT`) with topic-enhanced inputs from a pre-trained `PPCBERTopic` module to improve multi-label classification of communication behaviors.

 ---